skdelphix/maskdocs/readme.md

 * `git review`: the familiar command used to post reviews for any Delphix Git repositories

 * `git docsdev-review`: a command built specifically for this docsdev repository.
 The `git docsdev-review` command builds the documentation, copies the documentation to a user specified virtual machine that is running an HTTP server, and then posts a review with a web link to the virtual machine's documentation.
 The web link is very helpful for reviewers, especially for large reviews or reviews with inline images.
+For convience, pre-created VM images for use with `git docsdev-review` are available using the docsdev-server group at:
+  * Dcenter (`dcenter.delphix.com`)
+  * DCoA (`dlpxdc.co`)
-See `git docsdev-review -h` for help
+See `git docsdev-review -h` for help.